soundpress/nyccharter_merged_test/docs/index.rst

-..
-NYC Charter documentation master file, created by sphinx-quickstart
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-NYC Charter
+New York City's Charter, Laws and Code
 =================================

-This document is updated every week from source material at `NYC Laws, Codes and Rules <https://www1.nyc.gov/nyc-resources/service/4080/nyc-charter-laws-codes-and-rules>`_.
+We created accessible, searchable, mobile-friendly websites for New York City's charter, codes and rules because New Yorker's deserve better than what the city offers.
 It was last updated: February 2nd, 2020.
-More information about this project at `MyGov.nyc/laws <http://mygov.nyc/>`_.
+More information about this project at :sup:`MyGov.nyc/laws <http://mygov.nyc/>`_.

 .. toctree::
     :maxdepth: 2